storyblok/storyblok-react/README.md

 });
 ```

-> Note: This is the general way for initalizing the SDK, the initialization might be different depending upon the framework.
+> Note: This is the general way for initalizing the SDK, the initialization might be a little different depending upon the framework.
 You can see how everything works according to the framework in their respective sections below.

 Add all your components to the components object in the `storyblokInit` function.